How To Use WordPress Autosave And Post Revisions

 Content Recovery – Session Expired

-If your login session expires, WordPress remembers where you were.
-Log in again and continue working from where you left off …
+If your login session expires and you get logged out of your site, WordPress remembers where you were, so when you log in again, you can continue working from where you left off.

 Content Recovery – Loss Of Internet Connection